awesomeWM/awesome/docs/02-contributing.md

 - if you want your work included, add a `Signed-off-by: Your Name &lt;you@example.com>` line to the commit message (or just use the option `-s` when committing);
-- make sure that you have tests for the bug you are fixing.
+- make sure that you have tests for the bug you are fixing;
 - if possible, add a unit test to the test suite under spec/.

 ### Patches